Maui’s best campgrounds

 Drive-in

 Hosmer Grove may have the Haleakala summit, but Kipahulu has ‘Ohe’o Gulch.
 Also known as “Seven Sacred Pools,” this string of freshwater pools is just a 10-minute walk from the grassy campgrounds on the Kuloa Point Trail.
-Kipahulu is the place to go for hiking, beautiful coastal scenery, and swimming in freshwater.
+Kipahulu is a prime place to go for hiking, some beautiful coastal scenery, and swimming in the freshwater pools.

 - Car access